jhrcook/100DaysOfSwift/README.md

 **Day 77 - August 20, 2019:** We finished up the Multibrowser app by adding a way to delete views.
 I also learned about how the split-screen system works for iPad and we implemented a feature that splits the web views vertically when the iPad view is "compact."

 **Day 78 - August 21, 2019:** Debugged the Plant Tracker app and started adding a way to change the information of the plant.

+**Day 79 - August 22, 2019:** I completed by hour of Swift at the Swift Coders meet-up at Rightpoint this evening.
+I got help from Leo on how to alter my app's architecture to be more logical, stable, and safe.
+I will implement the changes soon.